-In 2020, several research grants are available, ranging from $500-$1500.
+Each year, several research grants are available, in amounts up to $2,500.
 Eligible research projects may include studies on Illinois native plants and communities (including those that are threatened or endangered), such as life history, reproductive biology, demography, genetics, comparative site inventories, community ecology, ecological interactions, and threat impacts.
 Projects focused on research relating to education about or restoration of native plants and plant communities, including the effects of management practices, will be considered, but INPS funds cannot be used for plants, seeds, or restoration supplies and equipment (except as an essential part of a research project).
 Applicants must demonstrate the justification or need for the research project, including providing references or other evidence as applicable.
-More details…

 View past grants awarded, including grant recipient’s names, grant project descriptions and links to articles published.

-INPS is also excited to initiate a new grant program for 2020: the Survey Grant Program.
-This grant up to $1500 will fund searches for Illinois Endangered, Threatened, or Rare species for which current data is inadequate to assess their status and for which field surveys and recovery recommendations are needed.
+Beginning in 2020, INPS initiated a new grant program, the Survey Grant Program.
+This grant, for up to $5,000, will fund searches for Illinois Endangered, Threatened, or Rare species for which current data is inadequate to assess their status and for which field surveys and recovery recommendations are needed.
 INPS is working with the Illinois Department of Natural Resources to develop a priority list for the surveys.
 Experienced botanical field surveyors, either independent or associated with an institution, are invited to apply for this grant.
 Partnerships are encouraged.

 Central Chapter Grants

 The Central Chapter of the Illinois Native Plant Society offers grants to individuals or groups for support of projects that promote the conservation of Illinois native plants and natural communities.